Ventifact

 When ancient ventifacts are preserved without being moved or disturbed, they may serve as a paleo-wind indicators.
-The wind direction at the time the ventifact formed will be parallel to grooves or striations cut in the rock.
+The wind direction at the time the ventifact formed will be parallel to grooves or striations cut into the rock.

 Ventifacts have also been discovered on Mars, where such sharp immobile rocks have caused significant damage to the wheels of the Curiosity rover.
 An example of a Martian ventifact was named Jake Matijevic.
 By analyzing its shape, it was possible to reconstruct the main wind direction which sculpted the rock.